Grace-Amondi/myhospitali/README.md

     a) While you are logged into your account, go to the sidebar menu to the left of the page and press 'Prescriptions'.

-    b) HealthNet will take you to your Prescriptions page.
+    b) My Hospitali will take you to your Prescriptions page.

     c) Press the green 'Add Prescription' button near the top of the page.

-    d) HealthNet will take you to the 'Add Prescriptions' form.
+    d) My Hospitali will take you to the 'Add Prescriptions' form.
 Fill out the information asked for by the form.

     e) Once done, press the 'Add Prescription' button.

     f) You should see a green alert message telling you that the prescription was successfully filled out.
 If you do not see this, the prescription was not filled out.
-HealthNet will tell you what part(s) of the form must be done.
+My Hospitali will tell you what part(s) of the form must be done.
 Retry step d.

 21. Canceling A Prescription - doctors only